hmr/open_as_ghostty_tab/README.md

-# open_as_ghostty_tab
+# open_as_ghostty_tab.applescript

-macOS AppleScript utility for opening a command in a new Ghostty tab.
-It can be run with a command-line argument, or without arguments to show a GUI selector backed by `connect.conf`.
+A macOS AppleScript utility to execute commands in a new Ghostty tab.

+It supports command-line arguments, or falls back to a connect.conf-powered GUI selector when run without parameters.

 ## Requirements